sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/clickhouse.md

 ```

 :::caution
-When configuring the `bucket_url` for S3-compatible storage services like Google Cloud Storage (GCS) with ClickHouse in dlt, ensure that the URL is prepended with `s3://` instead of `gs://`.
+When configuring the `bucket_url` for S3-compatible storage services like Google Cloud Storage (GCS) with ClickHouse in data_load_tool, ensure that the URL is prepended with `s3://` instead of `gs://`.
 This is
 because the ClickHouse GCS table function requires the use of HMAC credentials, which are compatible with the S3 API.
 Prepending with `s3://` allows the HMAC credentials to integrate properly with
-dlt's staging mechanisms for ClickHouse.
+data_load_tool's staging mechanisms for ClickHouse.
 :::

 ### dbt support